Friends, put everything you know about cauliflower steak behind you. We’re entering a new era: the era of the CRISPY, COATED, BAKED cauliflower steak!

 - 1 large head cauliflower (or sub 2 small for 1 large)

-- 1 cup unsweetened plain almond milk (or cashew milk — we prefer Forager brand)
+- 1 cup unsweetened plain dairy-free milk (cashew milk works best! — we prefer Forager brand)

 - 1 Tbsp lemon juice